-An exclusive club: The five countries that don’t spy on each other
+An exclusive club: The 5 countries that don’t spy on each other

 It was born out of American and British intelligence collaboration in World War II, a long-private club nicknamed the “Five Eyes.”
 The members are five English-speaking countries who share virtually all intelligence — and pledge not to practice their craft on one another.
 A former top U.S. counter-terrorism official called it “the inner circle of our very closest allies, who don’t need to spy on each other.”